Penelope Jones Halsall

 A New Era and Sunset

 Sadly, Penny’s husband Steve passed away in 2002.
 Afterward, she found a new focus in her career, writing a series of novels for HarperCollins under the pseudonym Annie Groves, using her mother’s maiden name.

 The inspiration for these books came from Penny’s mother’s experiences during World War II.
 Set in Liverpool and London, these novels focused on the home front in England and the changing role of women during wartime.
 This series would introduce a new generation of fans to Penny Jones-Halsall’s works.

 Penny lived in a neo-Georgian house in Nantwich, Cheshire, with her Alsatian Sheba and cat Posh.
 In her kitchen, she worked from home, surrounded by her pets, and welcomed interruptions from her friends and family.

-During her 30 year career, Penny Halsall was one of the world’s best-selling romance writers, with more than 90-100 million copies of well-over 200 books sold.
+During her 30-year career, Penny Halsall was one of the world’s best-selling romance writers, with 90 to 100 million copies of over 200 books sold.
 Her works were translated into 25 languages worldwide.

-More books would be released in the decade following her death, both as Penny Jordan and Annie Groves, with a final Annie Groves book to be published in 2022.
+More novels were released in the decade following her death, both as Penny Jordan and Annie Groves, with a final Annie Groves book to be published in 2022.

 Unfortunately, Penny died too young on December 31, 2011, at age 65, from cancer.